tomafro/next.tomafro.net/content/about.md

 We also worked with other clients including <a href="https://mubi.com/">MUBI</a>,
 <a href="https://www.o2.co.uk">O2</a> and <a href="https://gofreerange.com/projects">many more</a>.

-Right now I'm looking for work, so if you've any rails apps that need expert help, please give me a shout<a href="https://twitter.com/messages/compose?recipient_id=806464&text=Hey+Tom">
+Feel free to give me a shout about anything <a href="https://twitter.com/messages/compose?recipient_id=806464&text=Hey+Tom">
 on twitter</a> or <a href="mailto://tom@popdog.net">via email</a>.